Multiple Sclerosis Awareness Month

 Photo by Kindel Media on Pexels.

-Multiple Sclerosis (MS) triggers the immune system to attack nerve fibers' protective covering, known as myelin, affecting the nerve cells in the brain and spinal cord.
-MS affects1 over 2.8 million people worldwide and nearly a million in the United States alone.
+Multiple Sclerosis (MS) triggers the immune system to attack the protective covering of nerve fibers, known as myelin, affecting nerve cells in the brain and spinal cord.
+MS affects over 2.8 million people worldwide and nearly a million in the United States alone.

 Despite ongoing studies, the exact cause of MS remains a mystery, and factors such as viral infections, vitamin D deficiency, and smoking are still under investigation.